-Study finds California condors can have ‘virgin births’
+Study finds California condors can have “virgin births”

 “These findings now raise questions about whether this might occur undetected in other species,” said Oliver Ryder, the study’s co-author and director of conservation genetics for the San Diego Zoo Wildlife Alliance.

-The nonprofit alliance runs the San Diego Zoo and Safari Park and has been involved in a California condor breeding program that helped bring the giant vultures back from near-extinction.
+The non-profit alliance runs the San Diego Zoo and Safari Park and has been involved in a California condor breeding program that helped bring the giant vultures back from near-extinction.

 With 10-foot (3-meter) wingspans, California condors are the largest flying birds in North America.
 They once ranged throughout the West Coast.
 But only 22 survived in the 1980s when the U.S. government captured them and placed them in zoos for captive breeding.
 About 160 were bred at the San Diego Zoo and Safari Park.